Vyral/base-template/_posts/2020-02-14-down-payment-options-for-homebuyers.md

 **The most common down payment option is 20%.** However, there are other programs with 10% down, 5% down, or even 0% down.
 Each type of loan will require a certain credit score.
 The lower the down payment, the higher the score you'll need to qualify.

-**There are a lot of programs out there for first-time homebuyers.** The City of Columbus down payment assistance program requires you to have $500 and the city will pay the rest.
+**There are a lot of programs out there for first-time homebuyers.** The city of Columbus down payment assistance program requires you to have $500 and the city will pay the rest.
 Closing costs can be negotiated.

 {% include pullquote.html %}